sergiokopplin/indigo/_posts/2019-02-28-disentangling_a_latent_space.md

 Based on this principle, Burgess *et. al.* also propose letting more information pass through the bottleneck over the course of training.
 The rationale here is that we can first use a small information bottleneck to learn a disentangled but incomplete representation.
-After latent dimensions have associated with generative factors, we can allow more information into the bottleneck to improve performance on downstream tasks (like reconstruction in the decoder or classification) while maintaining this disentanglement.
+After latent dimensions have associated with generative factors, we can allow more information into the bottleneck to improve performance on downstream tasks, like reconstruction or classification, while maintaining this disentanglement.

 To do this, the authors suggest another elegant modification to the objective: